jcgay/maven-notifier/README.md

 - `notifier.notify-send.path` = notify-send binary path
 - `notifier.notify-send.timeout` = the timeout in milliseconds at which to expire the notification
 - `notifier.notification-center.path` = terminal-notifier binary path.
 - `notifier.notification-center.activate` = Indicate which application should be activated when clicking on terminal-notifier message.
-See `Info.plist` file inside the application bundle to find the bundle identifier.
+See `Info.plist` file inside the application bundle to find the bundle identifier (key: `CFBundleIdentifier`).
+For example to open [iTerm2](http://www.iterm2.com/#/section/home), use `com.googlecode.iterm2`.
 - `notifier.system-tray.wait` = Java SystemTray notification display time in second.

 Notification can be skip when using `-DskipNotification` when launching Maven.
 Ex: `mvn package -DskipNotification`